Azure/azure-workload-identity/docs/book/src/introduction.md

 *   Removes the need for Custom Resource Definitions and pods that intercept [Instance Metadata Service (IMDS)][10] traffic
 *   Avoids the complication and error-prone installation steps such as cluster role assignment from the previous iteration.

+## Limitations

+*   Workload Identity Federation is currently only supported for Azure AD Applications.

 ## Getting started

 *   [Installation][2]